whatsapp

 Performance indicators

-Glass wool board
+Glass wool pipe

 (Typical value from UnitedInsulation)

-Rock wool board
+Rock wool pipe

 (Typical value from UnitedInsulation)